Secretive Russian oil giant has no fear of sanctions

 Bogdanov, who now owns 0.3 percent in Surgut, has said repeatedly that company documents show it is owned by over 33,800 shareholders, including employees - a rare arrangement in Russia, where the economy is dominated by state giants and oligarchs.

-Some 40 percent of Surgut was sold to the firm’s pension fund during the first privatization wave in 1995.
+Some 40 percent of Surgut was sold to the firm’s pension fund during the first privatisation wave in 1995.
 The pension fund no longer holds such a large stake, according to company disclosures.

 By early 2000, the firm was entirely privatised resulting in 38 percent of shares being freely traded while about 62 percent was held by the pension fund and dozens of other affiliates with cross-ownership.